Admission to the Program

 • BIO 211 – Human Anatomy (4 cr)

-While there is no official minimum GPA for admission, students in the Department of Kinesiology must finish with a 2.75 GPA.
-Therefore, pre-admission grades and GPA are reviewed to assess the likelihood of success in completing the majors.
+A minimum cumulative GPA of 2.0 is required to be considered for admission and students in the Department of Kinesiology must finish their undergraduate degree with a 2.75 GPA in all Kinesiology courses.
+Therefore, pre-admission grades and GPA are reviewed during the admissions decision in order to assess the likelihood of success in completing the major.

 Additional Information